michaelgeljic/WeatherStation/readme.txt

-**INSTRUCTIONS ON HOW TO USE OUR WeatherStation PROGRAM
+**INSTRUCTIONS ON HOW TO USE WeatherStation PROGRAM

 1. Redirect yourself to the Main.java file in the src directory